WattPress

 Power Community

-How does artificial intelligence garbage sorting robot work accurate?
+How does artificial intelligence garbage sorting robot improved work accurate?
+2

-A kind of robot with science fiction color has been actually used in domestic garbage sorting centers, so how does it work?
+A kind of robot with science fiction color has been actually used in domestic garbage sorting centers, so how does AI garbage sorting work?

 According to customer requirements, garbage sorting robots can divide waste of different items and materials into more than 20 kinds of recyclables such as PET, HDPE, PP, glass, Lile bags, cans, clothes, shoes, paper, etc. All this waste was originally sorted by workers, but now it can be completely handed over to artificial intelligence.